 Why are we called Shoegnome?
 It’s from my favorite Brothers Grimm story, the one about the cobbler and the elves.
 We identify with the elves.
 I noticed that wherever I was working, people would come to me to “save” their projects.
 My coworkers would go home and I’d stay fixing projects and making everything wonderful.
 Something felt very familiar.
 I misremembered the Brothers Grimm story as the cobbler and the gnomes.
 The concept of being a shoegnome was born.
 Want a longer explanation, including a shortened version of the fairytale?
 Read this blog post.

 Do you like what you’ve read here on Shoegnome?
+That’s awesome.

+Want to share it with people you know?
 Please do.
 All my writing and graphics are copyrighted, so please attribute the work to me.
 Seems fair, right?
 Links back to the source material would be nice too.

+Want to repost entire articles on your site without asking?
 NO WAY.
 That’s just a dick move.
 Ask first.
 I just might say yes.
 But if you lift entire posts and put them on your site without asking, even if you give copious links, that’s just shitty and unethical.
 And a poor way to run your site.
 Of course if you ask me to write something for you, or ask to include one of my articles in your website, magazine, publication, etc… that’s a completely different story.
 I sure like the sound of that.